Tomo-/Pi-Pins/README.md

     www-data ALL=(ALL) NOPASSWD: ALL

-#Usage
+#Usage Instructions

+#Reading Pins

-In order to read the 0 pin the url is.
+In order to read pin 0 the URL is:

-    PiAddress/pi-read.php?pin=0
+    PiAddress*/pi-read.php?pin=0

-Simply replace the "0" with and number 0-7 to read that pin.
+Simply replace the "0" with the pin number you wish to read ranging from 0-7.

+##H2Writing

-In order to set the value of pin 0 to high the url is.
+In order to set the value of pin 0 to high the url is:

-    PiAddress/pi-write.php?io=1&pin=0
+    PiAddress*/pi-write.php?io=1&pin=0

 To set value to low change